marekmaskarinec/catwm/README.md

 catwm is a very simple and lightweight tiling window manager.
 I will try to stay under 1000 SLOC.

+This is my fork.
+I still don't know how far I will go with it, but I definitely want to add some new layouts.
+I won't have staying under 1000 SLOC as my goal, but I will try to not increase the loc count a lot.

 Status
 ------